nyurik/yargs/README.md

 command line for `key`.

 The coercion function should accept one argument, representing the parsed value from the command line, and should return a new value or throw an error.
+The coercion function will be executed once for each value, or if no values are found, once for the default value, if default is set.
 The returned value will be used as the value for `key` (or one of its aliases) in `argv`.
 If the function throws, the error will be treated as a validation failure, delegating to either a custom [`.fail()`](#fail) handler or printing the error message in the console.

 ```js
 var argv = require('yargs')